Skip to content Skip to footer

 Berbers traditionally sit on the ground, so their tables are usually low or have short legs.
 These tables, called Mida, are perfect for shared meals and gatherings.

-Andalusian Style in wood furniture:
+Andalusian-Amazigh Style in wood furniture:

 When you look at Moorish furniture, you’re seeing more than just beautiful designs – you’re looking at centuries of history and art.